Nursing Home Medication Mistake Attorneys

 Common Drugs Which are Dosed or Administered Incorrectly to Nursing Home Patients

 There are literally thousands of prescription drugs that are taken by nursing home residents daily.
 However, elderly patients in facilities take certain drugs more frequently than others.
-Common prescriptions which result in nursing home medication errors include:
+Common nursing home prescription error cases we have handled include:

 |Lack of pharmaceutical knowledge||Confusion with the medication name|